-I’m not really known for making healthy food choices.
+I am not exactly known for making healthy food choices.

-I mean, I pretty much live off of Pop Tarts.
+I mean, I pretty much live off of Frosted Cherry Pop Tarts.

-This isn’t really a problem if I’m at home, kickin’ it housewife style.
+This isn’t really a problem if I’m at home..
 But if I’m out running errands or on vacation, it can get annoying, because I don’t exactly carry a plethora of snacks around in my bag.
 If I did, the kids would have scavenged them already.
 Kids can sense purse snacks the way dogs instinctively know when you’re thinking about cooking bacon.

 So, what usually happens is that after a few hours without a sugar fix, I finally get cranky and ask my husband to stop somewhere for an ICEE or a candy bar.
-At this point, my husband decides to be all sensible and remembering-ey and responds with something like “we just had lunch an hour and a half ago, did you not get enough to eat?”
+At this point, my husband decides to be all sensible and respond with something like “we just had lunch an hour and a half ago, did you not get enough to eat?”

 And that’s the part of the conversation where he says,”well, you need to make an appointment and get that checked out by a doctor”.